Near-inertial waves enhance vertical transport at ocean fronts: Introduction

-The model is used to examine the vertical transport of a passive tracer that is initialized to vary linearly with depth.
-NIWs in the surface mixed layer lead to increased shear at the base of the mixed layer, which would generate diapycnal vertical transport through mixing.
-Since this study focuses on transport along isopycnals, the model's vertical eddy diffusivity, $\kappa_v$, is set to a uniform and constant value of $\kappa_v = 10^{-5}$~$m^2$~$s^{-1}$ throughout the model domain.
-To minimize the influence of nonlinear Ekman pumping \citep{stern1965interaction,niiler1969ekman,thomas2005intensification,chen2021interaction}, the tracer field is initialized only after the wind forcing is turned off, and our analyses are for the period when the front as well as NIWs are unforced and decaying.\\
+The model is used to examine the vertical transport of a passive tracer, initialized to decrease linearly with depth.
+The vertical shear generated by NIWs can induce diapycnal vertical transport through mixing.
+But, in order to isolate the advective transport mechanisms associated with the wave-front interaction, the model's vertical eddy diffusivity, $\kappa_v$, is set to a uniform and constant value of $\kappa_v = 10^{-5}$~$m^2$~$s^{-1}$ throughout the model domain.
+To minimize the influence of nonlinear Ekman pumping \citep{stern1965interaction,niiler1969ekman,thomas2005intensification,chen2021interaction}, the tracer field is initialized only after the wind forcing is turned off.
+Our analyses are for the period when the front and NIWs are unforced and decaying.